Our Support Team

 Julie Nielsen

 Julie is a forest ecologist (RPBio.
 Ret.) with a background in watershed management, forestry, conservation biology, and tree physiology.
-She holds a Forestry Diploma from BCIT, a Bachelor’s Degree in Conservation Biology from the University of Alberta, and a MSc. in Environmental Science from the University of Lethbridge.
+She holds a Forestry Diploma from BCIT, a Bachelor’s Degree in Conservation Biology from the University of Alberta, a MSc. in Environmental Science from the University of Lethbridge, and a PhD in Resource and Environmental Management from SFU.

 Born and raised in Coast Salish territory, she has worked as a tree planter, wildland firefighter, forest engineer, biologist, and forest hydro-ecologist across British Columbia in both public and private sectors.
-She is close to completing her PhD at Simon Fraser University and is grateful to have collaborated with the Nanwakolas Council for her doctoral research which bridges natural science, social science, and Indigenous knowledge using western redcedar (‘wilkw’ in the Kwak’wala language) as a common subject of interest across the disciplines of policy and law, ethnobiology, and ecology.
+She is grateful to have collaborated with the Nanwakolas Council for her doctoral research which bridges natural science, social science, and Indigenous knowledge using western redcedar (‘wilkw’ in the Kwak’wala language) as a common subject of interest across the disciplines of policy and law, ethnobiology, and ecology.
 Julie’s interest in cedar and Indigenous forest stewardship, and passion for learning about Kwakwaka’wakw culture, language and history has led her to developing close relationships with several Nanwakolas member Nation cedar carvers.
 Currently, she is a technical advisor for Nanwakolas and leads the Cultural Wood Access Program when she is not in the forest hiking, biking or xc skiing.

 James Hogan